There are two main types of lung cancer:

 - Squamous cell carcinoma develops in the cells that lines the airways.
 It is usually caused by smoking.

 - Large cell carcinoma is named because of how the cancer cells look when examined under a microscope.

-Small cell lung cancer (SCLC) also gets its name from how the cancer cells look when examined under a microscope.
+SCLC also gets its name from how the cancer cells look when examined under a microscope.
 It’s usually caused by smoking, and very rarely develops in someone who has never smoked.
-SCLC usually grows quickly and can spread quickly.
+It usually grows quickly and can spread quickly.

 There is a third type of lung cancer which occurs on the covering of the lungs, but it is less common.
 Macmillan Cancer Support’s website has for more information about this.